 Potentially, Universal could revive its fortunes by making a modest pivot into cannabis.
 Since it already processes other products, shifting into weed should not create any major operational shifts.
 Moreover, it also controls a supply chain useful for both procuring and distributing its product.
 This supply chain extends to over 30 countries on five different continents.

-As a smaller company who processes tobacco, Universal might seem like a strange pick at first glance.
+As a smaller company that processes tobacco, Universal might seem like a strange pick at first glance.
 However, its varied product base, small size and large dividend make UVV stock an intriguing play among top tobacco stocks.

 As of this writing, Will Healy did not hold a position in any of the aforementioned stocks.
 You can follow Will on Twitter at @HealyWriting.